UPDATE 1-Soccer-Hosts U.S. draw 1-1 with Panama in Gold Cup opener

 * Scorer Dwyer only granted US citizenship in March (Adds quote)

-NASHVILLE, July 8 United States' English-born striker Dom Dwyer got his second goal in two internationals before Panama's Miguel Camargo levelled as the teams drew 1-1 in their Group B Gold Cup opener on Saturday.
+NASHVILLE, July 8 (Reuters) - United States' English-born striker Dom Dwyer got his second goal in two internationals before Panama's Miguel Camargo levelled as the teams drew 1-1 in their Group B Gold Cup opener on Saturday.

 The home side took the lead after 50 minutes when Dwyer, who was only granted U.S. citizenship in March, got his second goal on his second appearance.